 Speech and Hearing Center: cd.ua.edu/speech-and-hearing-center/

-Dr. Lucy Barnard-Brak is the Autism Associate Professor in the Department of Special Education & Multiple Abilities.
+Dr. Lucy Barnard-Brak is a Professor in the Department of Special Education & Multiple Abilities.
 She received her Ph.D. in educational psychology from Texas Tech University.
 Dr. Barnard-Brak's research focuses on measurement and assessment issues for individuals with ASD and examining the educational experiences and outcomes of individuals with disabilities.
 She currently enjoys refining the application of item response theory models and the comparison of ROC curves to data from special populations.

 Dr. Caitlin Hudac is an Assistant Professor in Department of Psychology and is a core faculty member in the Center for Youth Development and Intervention (CYDI).
 She received her Ph.D. in psychology from the University of Nebraska-Lincoln, where she trained as a developmental cognitive neuroscientist.
 Dr. Hudac’s research targets how the brain develops to support cognition, social cognition (e.g., face perception, mental state reasoning), and social motivation in ASD and neurodevelopmental disorders.
 In addition, we utilize a genetic-first approach to characterize the phenotype and underlying brain mechanisms for subgroups of children with ASD-associated genetic events (e.g., single-gene mutations, copy number variations).
 Her lab utilizes electroencephalography (EEG), event-related potentials (ERP), eye tracking, and functional magnetic resonance imaging (fMRI) to capture and track biological indicators of ASD (“biomarkers”) with the ultimate goal of developing targeted treatments.